dalager/raggedbooks/readme.md

 This is a small POC project used for searching a local book collection with semantic search.

+It demonstrates

+1. Extracting text from PDF files and creating a Vector store with embeddings
+2. Searching the vector store with a query and returning the most relevant results
+3. Using the RAG (Retrieval Augmented Generation) technique to provide groundings for the question to given to a LLM.

-Note that I have bought these books and the content is not removed from my computer.
-The embeddings are generated and stored locally on the same computer and not shared or exposed to the internet.
+(**Note**: I have bought these books and the content is not removed from my computer.
+The embeddings are generated and stored locally on the same computer and not shared or exposed to the internet.)

 ## Requirements